mbaze/Z80-Bits/deferred-signed-mul.md

-# A Deferred-Correction Approach to Signed Shift-and-Add Multiplication
+# A Deferred Approach to Signed Shift-and-Add Multiplication

 *By Milos "baze" Bazelides*